Cookie Butter Banana Bread

-- Swirling – don’t go too crazy or you’ll just end up mixing the cookie butter into the batter.
+- Don’t over swirl the cookie butter into the batter or you’ll just end up mixing it all together.
 You really don’t have to be too immaculate with the swirling as long as it’s well distributed.

-- Middle rack – definitely make sure to bake on the middle rack of your oven so everything bakes evenly.
+- Bake on the middle rack of your oven so everything bakes evenly.

-- Bananas – make sure they are ripe enough!
+- Make sure the bananas are ripe enough!
 The bananas should have large, dark spots on them with very little yellow.

-- Add-ins – if you want to add a little crunch, some chopped walnuts or pecans would be absolutely delicious!
+- You can also mix in add-ins.
+If you want to add a little crunch, some chopped walnuts or pecans would be absolutely delicious!

 Other sweet breads you’ll love